BigRado/lifeinthewild.io/README.md

 # lifeinthewild.io
-my first webpage on github , gives an insight to animals i their habitat
+my first webpage on github , gives an insight to animals in their habitat